Why I Stopped Intermittent Fasting

 Over the years, I’ve tried so many different diets, supplements, and healing modalities in hopes of feeling better.
 Some of the things I’ve tried have worked great, and some haven’t worked at all.

-Some seemed like they were working and healing my body but ultimately had unintended consequences that actually did more harm to my body than good.
+Some seemed like they were working and healing my body, but ultimately, they had unintended consequences that actually did more harm to my body than good.

 Intermittent fasting is definitely one of those healing modalities that had unintended consequences.